jobiols/odoo-env/README.md

 Changelog
 ---------
+- [0.3.2]   - do not overwrite config while making QA
 - [0.3.1]   - Stop images instead of kill them on -s or -S
 - [0.3.0]   - Restore any automatic backup made with database_tools
               module.